Cursor integration

 One-step deploy

-Tell Cursor to deploy and it handles Vercel + VibeSharing registration automatically.
+Tell Cursor to deploy and the rules guide it through the VibeSharing API automatically.

 Consistent structure

-Rules enforce your team's prototype patterns: self-contained pages, inline data, Tailwind.
+Rules enforce the team's prototype patterns: self-contained pages, inline mock data, the styling stack you actually use.

 Context that travels